weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 more; for instance, the case in which m is continuous but not everywhere differentiable.

-6.19 Theorem (change ofvariable) Suppose ¢ is a strictly increasing continuous function that maps an interval [A,B] onto [a,b].
+6.19 Theorem (change ofvariable) Suppose c is a strictly increasing continuous function that maps an interval [A,B] onto [a,b].
 Suppose o is monotonically increasing on [a,b] and f € A(«) on [a,b].
 Define and g on [A,B] by